halotroop2288/PCem-ROMs/README.md

 # PCem-ROMs

 This is a collection of PCem roms.

 ## Getting started

+1. Get PCem
+   - The latest PCem release is [on the website](https://www.pcem-emulator.co.uk/downloads.html).
+   - The latest snapshot is available [from GitHub actions](https://github.com/sarah-walker-pcem/pcem/actions).
+(You need to be signed in to GitHub)
-Get the latest PCem v15 from [here](https://pcem-emulator.co.uk/files/PCemV17Win.zip) if you using Windows.
-Or compile it from the source for Linux.
-Get the source [here](https://pcem-emulator.co.uk/files/PCemV17Linux.tar.gz).
-Download zip of this repository and extract it to the roms folder.
+   - To compile it from the source, clone or download the source from [the Git repository](https://github.com/sarah-walker-pcem/pcem).
+2. [Download this repository](https://github.com/BaRRaKudaRain/PCem-ROMs/archive/refs/heads/master.zip) and extract it to the roms folder.
 Now configure the emulator and enjoy.

 ## Contributing